-An anti-dilution provision is employed to guard investors within the event a corporation issues equity at a lower valuation than in previous financing rounds.
+An anti-dilution provision is employed to guard investors in the event a corporation issues equity at a lower valuation than in previous financing rounds.

 Ratchet means that if a company issues new shares in the future at a price below the price of the Series A, the Series A price is reduced to the lower price.

-Now you must be wondering what does that mean?
+Now you must be wondering what does that means?